JorgeDFR/iilabs3d-toolkit/python/README.md

 ### Reference Frame Correction

 Since the ground-truth data is provided in the robot `base_link` frame it is important to have the odometry trajectory data in the same reference frame when calculating the accuracy metrics.
-As such, we provide a command to make the required correction using the transformations retrived in the CAD models of the robot.
-The supported reference frames are `base_footprint`, `imu`, and `lidar`, were the last one requires the specification of the 3D LiDAR sensor to be consider (e.g. `livox_mid_360`).
+As such, we provide a command to make the required correction using the transformations retrieved from the CAD models of the robot.
+The supported reference frames are `base_footprint`, `imu`, and `lidar`, where the last one requires the specification of the 3D LiDAR sensor to be considered (e.g. `livox_mid_360`).
 To perform this correction type:

 ```shell
 iilabs3d correct-frame <trajectory.tum> <ref_frame> [--sensor <sensor_name>]